VeloxDB/VeloxDB/Doc/articles/guide/getting_started.md

 [!code-csharp[Main](../../../Samples/GetStarted/VlxClient/Program.cs)]

-We first create an instance of <xref:Velox.Client.ConnectionStringParams>.
+We first create an instance of <xref:VeloxDB.Client.ConnectionStringParams>.
 This is a helper class that will help us create the connection string.
 We add our server's address to it (VeloxDB's default port is 7568).
-Then we use <xref:Velox.Client.ConnectionFactory> to get the connection to the server.
+Then we use <xref:VeloxDB.Client.ConnectionFactory> to get the connection to the server.
 Once we have the connection, calling database operations is trivial, we just call appropriate methods.

 #### Run the app